 Take your time and slowly learn about the place you’re living in by trying the local food, discovering a place you love, and exploring all sorts of cafes, shops, and attractions until you feel like a local.

 Since you’re not a tourist, you can spend much more time exploring than you would if you were just on a two-week holiday.
 Take your time and take in as much as you like.

 Related Post: The Pros and Cons of Living in Scotland

-Connecting with people from your home country and others living abroad gives you the chance to talk to someone who knows the ins and outs of what you’re going through.
+Connecting with people from your home country and others living abroad allows you to talk to someone who knows the ins and outs of what you’re going through.
 Because they’re also going through it, you don’t have to feel like you’re alone.

-It can be tough getting over the challenges you’re experiencing, especially when you’re lonely and all you want to do is be at home with your friends and family.
+It can be tough getting over the challenges you’re experiencing, especially when you’re lonely, and all you want to do is be at home with your friends and family.

 You will overcome the homesickness and loneliness you’re feeling, and you’ll be so thankful you stuck through the hard times when you start really enjoying your time abroad.